xianghuiwang25/capacitivetouch/README.md

 	![Project Configuration](./images/E2_NewTemplate.PNG)

 ## Enabling the Virtual Debug Console ##
-1. Build, and Download the binary using the Debugger in e2studio.
+1. Build, and Download the binary to the microcontroller using the Debugger in e2studio.
 2. Select the Console Tab and Click the downward facing arrow next to the *Open Console* button.
+Select Renesas Virtual Debug Console.

 	![Virtual Debug Console Enable Button](./images/E2_VirtualDebugConsole.PNG)